Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/README.md

 These images are provided to support reproducibility of the proposed pipeline.

-Researchers interested in accessing the this datasets for academic purposes may also contact the authors.
+Researchers interested in accessing the these datasets for academic purposes may also contact the authors.

 - Email: mn2383@seoultech.ac.kr